-Figure 2 shows the number of plants from Japanese electrical machinery and automobile industries that set up in the listed East Asian nations (plainly, the number of plants is only a rough indicator of the actual degree of off-shoring).
-The off-shoring process started gradually but picked up speed in the late 1980s.
-Between 1975 and 1990, the total number rose three and a half times with almost half of this increase coming between 1985 and 1990.
-The figure also shows that China was not a major player in the competition for plant locations prior to 1990.
+Figure 2 shows the number of plants from Japan's electrical machinery and automobile industries that set up in selected East Asian countries (plainly, the number of plants is only a rough indicator of the actual degree of hollowing out).
+This process started gradually, but picked up speed in the late 1980s.
+Between 1975 and 1990, the total rose three and a half times, almost half the increase coming between 1985 and 1990.
+The figure also shows that the PRC was not a major player in the competition for plant locations prior to 1990.
 The big locations in Phase I were Thailand and Malaysia.
 These plants generated new trade, almost all of it in machinery and much of it in parts and components.